Ensure that the required system Dependencies are installed.

 $ mvn package

-Next we provide a set of commands to compile the Java Simple application (detailed at
+Next we provide a set of commands to compile the Java Simple application (detailed at Java Sample applications).

 $ cd tutorial_apps/java/simple/src/main/java/simple/